A-Momin/noteshub/nts/notes_aws.md

 -   [VPC Assignments](https://www.youtube.com/playlist?list=PLIUhw5xEbE-UzGtDn5yBfXBTkJR6QgWIi)
 -   [3.Terraform : Provision VPC using Terraform | Terraform Manifest file to Create VPC and EC2 Instance](https://www.youtube.com/watch?v=wx7L6snkrTU)

-Amazon Virtual Private Cloud (VPC) is a service that enables you to launch Amazon Web Services (AWS) resources into a virtual network that you define.
+Amazon VPC (Virtual Private Cloud) is a service that enables you to launch Amazon Web Services (AWS) resources into a virtual network that you define.
 Here are some common terms and concepts related to AWS VPC:

 -   **VPC**: AWS VPC (Amazon Virtual Private Cloud) is a service provided by Amazon Web Services (AWS) that allows you to create a virtual network in the AWS cloud.
 It enables you to define a logically isolated section of the AWS cloud where you can launch AWS resources such as EC2 instances, RDS databases, and more.
 Here are some key aspects and features of AWS VPC: